-The brand makes several bourbons and three ryes: a 100 proof, a barrel proof, and a 15 year-old.
+The brand makes several bourbons and three ryes: a 100 proof, this barrel proof, and a 15 year-old.
 Bottled at 58.6% ABV and aged “over 2 years” (which one can assume means under 3 years), the barrel proof rye retails for around $40 a bottle, which is not out of line for a young cask-strength rye.
 The barrel proof rye is the exact same whisky as the 100-proof, except that it is bottled at cask strength.
 Both come from a mashbill of 90% rye, and both are bottled without chill-filtration.

 Nose: A blast of rye favorites: cinnamon, clove, stale nutmeg, plus a hint of cherry and a wave of marzipan.
 Potent and concentrated, and not suggestive of young under-matured rye.